Keen Newport H2 Review

 While it doesn't have the same all-terrain grip as some of the top-performing sandals in our lineup with Vibram outsoles, the Newport H2 does have a similar stiff rubber outsole optimized for wet performance.
 With a sporty tread design that bites into dry surfaces and small sipes reminiscent of those found on winter vehicle tires, our testers were pleased by how well this shoe grips in wet conditions and how quickly the sole can transition from wet to dry surfaces.

-While the Newport did have occasional falters on extremely slick surfaces like steep sandstone or slimy river rocks that you would expect from any piece of footwear, it still provides some of the best wet-condition traction compared to thebest sandal competition.
-Despite not having Vibram sole material, the rubber outsole material of the Newport feels and performs much like the high-end name-brand.
+While the Newport H2 occasionally falters on extremely slick surfaces like steep sandstone or slimy river rocks, it still provides some of the best wet-condition traction among the competition.
+Despite not having Vibram sole material, the rubber outsole material of the Newport H2 feels and performs much like the high-end name-brand.
 However, it lacks the super angular and aggressive tread patterns characteristic of trail shoes and doesn't perform as well as others in mud or through loose, gravelly materials.
-Overall, however, we were impressed with the Newport's traction, especially considering how relatively light and spongy the sole feels.
+Overall, however, we were impressed with the Newport H2's traction, especially considering how light and spongy the sole feels.

 Stability

-Resembling a shoe more than a sandal, it would appear that closed-toe models may typically have the upper hand in the realm of overall stability.
-The Newport has a stout sole material that is impressively stiff and resilient for how relatively light it is.
-Add to that a rubber reinforced toe box and full coverage around the foot, and you've got a trail-ready multi-purpose sandal that can stand up to miles of abuse.
-While there are stiffer, more bomber sole materials out there, the combination of the sole material, toe box, and upper material makes this one of the most stable models we've tested.
+Resembling a shoe more than a sandal, closed-toe models may typically have the upper hand in overall stability.
+The Newport H2 has a sturdy sole material that is impressively stiff and resilient for how relatively light it is.
+Add to that a rubber-reinforced toe box and full coverage around the foot, and you've got a trail-ready multi-purpose sandal that can stand up to miles of abuse.
+While there are stiffer, more bomber sole materials, the combination of the sole material, toe box, and upper material make this one of the most stable models we've tested.

 One potential shortcoming concerning the stability of the Newport H2 is that some users may find it challenging to get a genuinely snug and supportive fit.
-The elastic 'laces' that pull the upper webbing material tight over the top of the foot are comfortable and easy to use but might not allow you to crank things down tightly if you have narrow or lower volume feet.
-For users who cannot get a comfortably snug fit, this could translate to some foot slippage inside the shoe on more extreme downhill or sidehill terrain.
+The elastic 'laces' that pull the upper webbing material tight over the top of the foot are comfortable and easy to use but might not allow you to crank things down tightly if you have narrow or lower-volume feet.
+This could translate to foot slippage inside the shoe on more extreme downhill or sidehill terrain for users who cannot get a comfortably snug fit.

 Adjustability

-This metric presents one of the lowest scores for the Newport, but it is up against some worthy competition.
-Many other models are highly adjustable with two or three adjustment points to give the user a more customizable fit, although they can sometimes be tricky to get acquainted with.
-That's what we like about the adjustment system on the Newport, simplicity.
+This metric presents one of the lowest scores for the Newport H2 but is up against some worthy competition.
+Many other models are highly adjustable, with two or three adjustment points to give the user a more customizable fit, although they can sometimes be tricky to get acquainted with.
+That's what we like about the adjustment system on the Newport H2, simplicity.
 Sometimes the no-frills, straightforward approach is favorable.
-We wish, though, that it had even one extra point of adjustment so that users with smaller feet could still get a snug enough fit for more challenging conditions.
+We wish it had even one extra adjustment point so that users with smaller feet could still get a snug enough fit for more challenging conditions.

 Versatility

-Although it's truly at home in the water, the Newport still performed well in every field test we put it through — even sandal-unfriendly activities like biking and skateboarding.
-Our testers seemed to agree that the toe box and greater coverage gave them top-of-foot protection and the confidence to treat this sandal like a bonafide hiking shoe.
-But the amphibious nature of the Newport is undeniable; it is reliable both in and out of the water.
+Although it's truly at home in the water, the Newport H2 still performed well in every field test we put it through — even sandal-unfriendly activities like biking and skateboarding.
+Our testers agreed that the toe box and greater coverage gave them top-of-foot protection and the confidence to treat this sandal like a bonafide hiking shoe.
+But the amphibious nature of the Newport H2 is undeniable; it is reliable both in and out of the water.

-While the Newport can take you through all kinds of conditions and terrain, the closed nature of this sandal again makes it challenging to remove sand and small pebbles once they've snuck inside.
-Because of this, it's probably not ideal for wearing at the beach or anywhere that you'll be traveling through small, loose material.
+While the Newport H2 can take you through all kinds of conditions and terrain, the closed nature of this sandal again makes it challenging to remove sand and small pebbles once they've snuck inside.
+Because of this, it's probably not ideal for wearing at the beach or anywhere you'll travel through small, loose material.
 Overall, the Newport H2 is highly adaptable in the various scenarios we presented.
-Worn with socks and pants, you'd even believe that you're wearing a street shoe and not a Sport Utility Sandal.
+Worn with socks and pants, you'd even believe you're wearing a street shoe, not a Sport Utility Sandal.

 Should You Buy the Keen Newport H2?

 The gray area between shoe and sandal doesn't have to be unapproachable.
 The Keen Newport H2 sets the bar for closed-toe sandals and is a comfortable, capable, and trustworthy option for many types of users.
 It may not be the first thing you think of when sandals come to mind, but it's worth checking out, especially if you're looking for amphibious adventure footwear.
-The Newport H2 price point is on par with what we'd expect from a high-quality product from a major footwear manufacturer.
-While certainly not cheap, we think that this price is fair for the quality of materials and construction found in this sandal and for the top-of-the-line performance that it provides.
+The price point is on par with what we'd expect from a high-quality product from a major footwear manufacturer.
+While certainly not cheap, this price is fair for the quality of materials and construction in this sandal and its top-of-the-line performance.
 It also gets you a one-year warranty should Keen's craftsmanship fail.

 What Other Sandals Should You Consider?

-The Keen excels at stability and foot protection, but it is heavier and doesn't offer the best traction or adjustability.
-If you are looking for something lightweight with more versatility and better traction, the Bedrock Cairn Adventure is the one for your shortlist.
+This Keen sandal excels at stability and foot protection but is heavier and doesn't offer the best traction or adjustability.
+If you want something lightweight with more versatility and better traction, the Bedrock Cairn Adventure is the one for your shortlist.
 It has impressive traction and better adjustability for almost any foot size.
 It is versatile and comfortable compared to the competition, with a lower price than the Keen.
-If you want something more substantial than the Cairn but not as shoe-like as the Keen, the ECCO Yucatan is a good middle-of-the-road option that provides good stability and comfort with an open toe but better protection overall than the thong-style design of the Cairn.
+If you want something more substantial than the Cairn but not as shoe-like as the Keen, the ECCO Yucatan is a good middle-of-the-road option that provides stability and comfort with an open toe but better protection overall than the thong-style design of the Cairn.
+For other great options, check out our best men's water shoes review.